Read the most comprehensive guide to 3D printing answering 101 essential questions about 3D printers and 3D printing.

 There are many ways to make money with 3D printing.
 If you have a 3D printer, why not make money 3D printing things for other people while you’re not printing for yourself.
 Services like 3D Hubs are there for that exact purpose.

 Another way to make money is to design 3D models for money.
-Use your creative and modeling skills to make money with 3D printing.
+Use your creative and modeling skills to make money with it.
 Online services like Shapeways allow you to sell your designs.
 The service 3D prints the model when someone orders it and you, the designer, get a portion of the price of the object.
 There is a number of comparable services.

 The best way to sell 3D printed things on the internet is a place where people look to buy 3D printed items.
 Popular platforms include Etsy (jewelry and art), Shapeways, i.Materialise and Sculpteo.
 3D designers use these platforms to sell their 3D printed creations.